-Certain medications have an independent effect on the risk of cardiovascular morbidity and mortality in addition to their effect on risk factors.
+Certain medications have an independent effect on the risk of cardiovascular events in addition to their effect on risk factors.
 The Heart Outcomes Prevention Evaluation (HOPE) study15 demonstrated the benefit of angiotensin-converting-enzyme (ACE) inhibition in people with diabetes who are at high risk for cardiovascular disease.
 A more recent study16 suggested that the effect of angiotensin-receptor blockers is comparable to that of ACE inhibitors in high-risk groups with diabetes.
-As a consequence, the updated guidelines recommend the use of ACE inhibitors or angiotensin-receptor blockers at
+As a consequence, the updated guidelines recommend the use of ACE inhibitors or angiotensin-receptor